Skip to main content

 View all categories

-Four ways a CELTA qualification will further your career
+Five ways a CELTA qualification will further your career

-by Cambridge English, 14/06/2021
+by Cambridge English, 02/11/2023

 Teaching , Teaching qualifications , Professional development

 But choosing the right English language teaching course for you can be a challenge.
 There are so many different TEFL (Teaching English as a Foreign Language) courses to pick from.
-The question is, which is the best one for you?

 1. Employment opportunities

 That’s why it’s important you choose an accredited qualification.
+CELTA is certified by Cambridge and regulated by Ofqual, the government office that regulates qualifications in England.

-2. Rigorous training
+3. Rigorous training

 A 120-hour CELTA qualification offers rigorous training.
 Unlike many less in-depth courses, it will also provide you with the tools you need to continue learning autonomously, even after you’ve completed your qualification.

-3. New skills and confidence
+4. New skills and confidence

 Why is this important?
-As Luke Worsnop of CELTA training school Oxford TEFL explains, ‘most employers don’t accept courses lacking an observed teaching element.’
+As Luke Worsnop of CELTA training school Oxford TEFL explains, ‘most employers don’t accept courses lacking an observed teaching element’.

 Unaccredited teacher training courses do not have a standardised level of training.
 While you may have an excellent instructor on your course, it’s also possible they lack experience and qualifications.